 Once you click it, you will be redirected to a whole new page which will be called naturally "Aliases" and on it you will be able to manage all aspects of the "Aliases" feature.

-The first section you will see in the "Aliases" page is called "Create a New Alias".
+The first section you will see on the "Aliases" page is called "Create a New Alias".
 As the name of that section suggests it will be used for creating a new domain Alias.
 To do so, please simply fill the only field called "Domain" with the actual domain name that you would like to use as an alias of your primary domain name.
 Then, simply click the "Add Domain" button so your brand new domain Alias can be created.

-cPanel will then add the domain you have set and will redirect you to a new page where you will be provided with information whether or not the creation process was successful.
+cPanel will then add the domain you have set and will redirect you to a new page where you will be provided with information on whether or not the creation process was successful.